-No DPC law at present, but House Bill 159 "An Act exempting certain health care agreements from regulation as insurance" has been proposed (my thoughts about this legislation are included below).
+No DPC law at present, but House Bill 159 "An Act exempting certain health care agreements from regulation as insurance" was proposed in 2016 (my thoughts about this legislation are included below).
 There are multiple DPC practices within Alaska's borders.
 When designing your contract be sure to review Alaska Insurance Code, most importantly AS 21.12.050 (Insurance language) and AS 21.86.900 (Health Maintenance Organization language).

 Sec.
 21.12.050.
 Health and health care insurance defined.

 (a) Health insurance is insurance of human beings (1) against bodily injury, disablement, or death by accident or accidental means; (2) against the resulting expenses of the injury, disablement, or death; (3) against disablement or expense resulting from sickness or childbirth; (4) against expense incurred in prevention of sickness; (5) for dental care; and (6) including every insurance that applies to injury, disablement, or death.
 Transaction of health insurance includes disability insurance and stop-loss insurance but does not include workers' compensation insurance.
 Health care insurance described in (b) of this section is a type of health insurance under this subsection.